LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Generate metadata for media assets to create full scaleable architecture
   * Can remove PII using redaction
   * Supports automatic language identification for multi-lingual audio
-  * Speaker Identification
-    * Specify number of speakers
+  * Speaker Identification=>Specify number of speakers
   * Channel Identification
     * eg: two callers could be transcribed separately
     * Merging based on timing of "utterances"
-  * Automatic Language Identification
-    * You don't have to specify a language; it can detect the dominant one spoken.
   * Custom Vocabularies
     * Vocabulary Lists just a list of special words - names, acronyms)
     * Vocabulary Tables (can include "SoundsLike", "IPA", and "DisplayAs")